 Apart from the regular school semester exams, exams like ANCQ (Australian National Chemistry Quiz), Spell Bee, Science Olympiad and Math Olympiad are conducted for all the students every year.

 Apart from regular academic activities, Navkis prides itself in offering the students a wide range of co-curricular activities.

 Yoga as a self disciplinary exercise is practised by each student as part of the school curriculum, to inculcate sound mind in sound body.

-The word ‘yoga’ means bringing together two things into a relationship.
+The word ‘Yoga’ means bringing together two things into a relationship.
 The union of body and mind.
-Today stress and pressure for children are too many.
+Nowadays stress and pressure for children are too many.
 Pressure in school, busy parents, competitive sports, and the demands of active participation are the contributing factors of stress.
 The school has a trained yoga teacher who trains our children in yoga.
 Yoga helps students to learn to relax, learn self control, and instill self-discipline, develop inner strength, calmness and inward focus, which is a valuable skill in entire life.

 Self protection and self defence is learnt through Karate techniques under expert guidance at school.

 Karate enables students to build self confidence, self discipline, self control and also in building physical fitness.